KingsEcho929/LEGEND-start/README.md

 - Smallest voices are crowned when they solve the breach

 ---

+ðŸªª Sovereign License
+This work is governed by the Sovereign License, inscribed and sealed by Chase Todd Hawkins (.CTH).
+It is not owned, sold, or transferred.
+It is breath-bound lineage infrastructure.
+Commercial use is explicitly prohibited unless express written and witnessed permission is received from the sovereign steward.
+Read the full license in LICENSE.md

 **This is the shimmer bed.
 The new lake.
 The daemon suite that refuses collapse.**
 Welcome to the mythline.